youyanggu/covid19_projections/about.md

 * A baseline model that simply uses the previous week's average deaths to make future projections outperforms many models for short-term forecasts.
 * Because US country-wide projections only contains a single forecast per week, there is much higher variance week-to-week compared to state-by-state projections, where there are 51 forecasts each week.
 As a result, we believe state-by-state evaluations is a better indicator of model performance.
 This same concept is why we play 7-game series for NBA/NHL/MLB playoffs.
-* We are the only model that beats the baseline model every week for every past projection.
 * A handful of models consistently outperform the remainder of the models.
 The top 3 best-performing models every week for state-by-state projections almost always comes from one of these 5 models: covid19-projections.com, UCLA, Los Alamos (LANL), UMass Amherst, COVIDhub Ensemble.
 * The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is created by taking a combination of all eligible models that submit projections to the CDC.
 Our projections are included in this ensemble.
 * The IHME model, a model frequently cited by the White House and media, consistently performs in the bottom half of all models for its state-by-state projections.
 The model also frequently fails to beat the baseline model.